-When we reached the funicular I realized I made a mistake.
+When we reached the funicular, I realized I made a mistake.
 At the end of the tour I threw away the tickets, but we needed them to go down.
 Luckily I had the file on my phone.
-And after several attempts of attaching my phone’s screen to the scanner it worked.
+And after several attempts at attaching my phone’s screen to the scanner it worked.
 So don’t repeat my mistake and keep the tickets till you get down.

 Walk in Hallstatt

 Hallstatt is a small village and car parking, funicular station and the village itself is all within 10 min walk.
-Thus, when we got down we decided to walk along the main street of the village.
+Thus, when we got down, we decided to walk along the main street of the town.

-Hallstatt is a touristic place and many stores and services are aimed at tourists.
-But the nice thing is that you can also find handmade souvenirs as well.
+Hallstatt is a touristic place, and many stores and services are aimed at tourists.
+But the likable thing is that you can also find handmade souvenirs as well.